NeoxAzrot/react-weather/README.md

 **Functionality:**

-- Search for a city
+- Search for a city, with autocomplete
 - Display of the weather
-- Bonus: Geolocation
+- Geolocation

 **Resources:**